-Here are tips for configuring your version control system to ignore the files and directories generated by ocambuild.
+Here are tips for configuring your version control system to ignore the files and directories generated by ocamlbuild.

-The directory \build and any symbolic links pointing into \build should be ignored.
+The directory build and any symbolic links pointing into build should be ignored.
 To do this, you must add the following ignore patterns to your version control system's ignore set:

-- ${ t build}$
+- build

-- \.native
+- .native

-- \.byte
+- .byte

-- \.d.native
+- .d.native

-- \.p.byte
+- .p.byte